Engineering work experience

 What do internships involve?

-The majority of engineering summer internships provide an overview of what it's like to work for a leading engineering or technology firm.
-You'll gain practical experience through on-the-job training related to the nature of the role and the branch of engineering - for example, the work experience could be centred around aerospace or mechanical engineering.
+Most engineering summer internships provide an overview of what it's like to work for a leading engineering or technology firm.
+You'll gain practical experience through on-the-job training related to the nature of the role and the branch of engineering.
+For example, it could be centred around aerospace or mechanical engineering.

-With BAE Systems' software engineering internship you'll spend the 12 weeks getting involved with a number of areas so you can fully understand the software function of the business.
-You'll get a taste for creating cutting-edge software and will work closely with systems and electronic engineers to develop complex real-world systems.
+With BAE Systems' software engineering internship, you'll spend 12 weeks getting involved in several areas to fully understand the software function of the business.
+You'll get a taste of creating cutting-edge software and will work closely with systems and electronic engineers to develop complex real-world systems.

 On the other hand, those on the company's structural engineer programme will become familiar with the entire submarine life cycle, which includes activities with the operational fleet.
-Tasks may include the design, development and testing of various submarine products, components and systems.
+Tasks may include designing, developing and testing various submarine products, components and systems.

-At GSK, the electrical engineering internship involves solving day-to-day problems and breakdowns.
-You'll also get to lead on electrical projects, taking them from design through to implementation.
+During GSK's electrical engineering internship, you'll get to lead electrical projects, from design to implementation.

-This will depend on the duration of the programme and the individual company .
-Generally speaking, you'll typically apply in the autumn of the year before you plan to do the work experience.
+This will depend on the duration of the programme and the individual company.
+Generally speaking, you'll apply in the autumn of the year before you plan to do the work experience.

 For instance, second-year students can apply for the GSK industrial placement between September and December for a June to September start the following year.